HenryTech12/oauthlogin/README.md

 # OAuth Login Guide

 ## Introduction
-This document explains how to integrate OAuth-based login for authentication in your application.
+how to integrate OAuth-based login for authentication in your application.
- OAuth allows secure API authorization without exposing user credentials.
+ OAuth allows secure API authorization.
 ---

 ## Prerequisites